jfitzpatrick99/dicompipeline/README.md

 massively IO bound due to a slow disk for example.
 If separate OS processes were used, this could be implemented using the python "multiprocessing" module.

+Note about classic memory vs speed tradeoff:

+Lets suppose this pipeline were to be used to process something like 1 million images.
+Also suppose that filenames are on the order of 100's of bytes long.
+Since my approach loads the filenames into memory, my solution would consume about 10^6 * 100 * 2 = 2 GB of memory (roughly).
+As it happens I also duplicate this list since during each iteration filenames in the list of available filenames are removed as they are iterated on so my solution is speedy but comes at a cost of 4 GB of memory just to load the dataset.
+As mentioned above it would possible to come up with a solution which did not do this but then this would likely be slower since more disk seeks would be needed to find the relevant files on disk when loading the batches.

 ### If this pipeline were parallelized, what kinds of error checking and/or safeguards, if any, would you add into the pipeline?

 I would add safeguards to make sure that the process (or thread) used to load